North Carolina Birth Records Search

 If you cannot supply one of those, you must provide two additional forms of ID like a temporary driver’s license, utility bill, bank statement, pay stub or other legal documents.

-Types of North Carolina Birth Records
+Types of NC Birth Records

 - Uncertified Copy - an uncertified copy is not a legal document, and you cannot use it to prove your identity.
 It is for information purposes only and will be printed on plain, white paper.